Sept. 24, 2008

 We can show how this is supposed to work by turning our current example around.

-Suppose 6-month $10,000 treasury bills issued by the U.S. (and therefore sure to pay off) are selling for $9756.
-Country X's 6-month $10,000 treasury bills are selling for $8780.
+Suppose one-year $10,000 treasury bills issued by the U.S. (and therefore sure to pay off [if you ignore the crazy wing of the Republican party]) are selling for $9803,92.
+Country X's one-year $10,000 treasury bills are selling for $8823.53.
 What does the market think is the probability that Country X will actually pay?
-(Again, we are still ignoring risk aversion, which will be discussed in the next interactive tutorial.)

 In July 2011, the European Union announced a deal that amounted to a controlled partial default for Greece.
 Greek bonds would be paid at 80% of their face value.
 For example, a bank that had lent 1,000,000 Euros to Greece will get 800,000 Euros, plus interest payments based on $800,000 rather than $1,000,000.
 Greek bonds went up in price after the announcement.
 They had been selling at a discount that was greater than 20%.

-By the way, sometimes commentators say that investors have gotten "risk averse," and that is why risky securities lose market value.
+By the way, in 2008, as the banks got scared and stopped lending money, some cable news commentators said that investors had gotten "risk averse," and that is why risky securities lose market value.
 This is not what risk averse means.
-What happened in 1998 and 2011 and some years in between was that investors changed their assessment of how big the risks were.
+What happened in 1998 and 2008 and some years in between was that investors changed their assessment of how big the risks were.
 You may have a certain attitude about gambling on a security with a 90% probability of paying off.
 Some news event may cause you to think that the probability of paying off has dropped to 50%.
 Your attitude toward a 90%-sure bet doesn't necessarily change.
 What changes is that the security no longer offers a 90%-sure bet.
 So the price you would pay for that security will be much lower, even without any change in your attitude toward risk, which is what risk aversion is about.
+More about that in the next tutorial.

 Effective Interest Rates Vary According to Risk